BeamCtrl/Airiana/README.md

 A runnning log file is availble in ./RAM/err.

-Communication error rate is availble in ./RAM/error_rate.
+Communication error rate if any is availble in ./RAM/error_rate.